drvinceknight/pfm/book/building-tools/03-objects/how/main.md

 - When creating an instance.
 - When wanting to display an instance.

-This are referred to as dunder methods as they are all in between two
+There are referred to as dunder methods as they are all in between two
 underscores: `__`.

 The method that is called when an instance is created is called `__init__` (for